kang49/kang49/README.md

 - 🔭 I’m study at Sarawittaya School

-- 🌱 I’m currently learning MPI for SuperComputer(HPC), Javascript, C++, and Tensorflow Deep Learning
+- 🌱 I’m currently NodeJS, Javascript, Typescript, C++, and HPC

 - 👯 I’m looking for friends to coding

-- 💬 Ask me about Netwotking, Dart, C++, Unity
+- 💬 Ask me about Backend (No Frontend 🥹)

 - ⚡ Fun fact: I go to bed at 3a.m. every night.